mayankkr7/password-generator/README.md

 ### Overview

-Welcome to the Password Generator project!
-This is a user-friendly web application designed to help you create secure and randomized passwords effortlessly.
-Built using React.js and styled with Tailwind CSS, this tool offers a seamless experience for generating strong passwords tailored to your preferences.
+This project is a simple web-based password generator built using React.js and styled with Tailwind CSS.
+It allows users to generate random passwords of varying lengths with options to include numbers and special characters.
+The generated password can be copied to the clipboard for ease of use.

  <h3><a href="https://password-generator-mayankkr7.netlify.app/"><strong>See live preview »</strong></a></h3>